sbz/freebsd-ansible-config/README.md

 FAQ
 ===

-This voluntary use no SSH key, it should be run after your operating system installation procedure.
+The laptop deployment use no SSH key, it should be run after your operating system installation procedure.

 [1]: https://www.ansible.com